sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

 Fire Insights ec2 instance can be communicated to AWS Glue with Network connection.

-Below are the steps for AWS Glue Network Connection:
+Below are the steps for AWS Glue Network Connection with EC2:

 Pre-requisite
 --------